 These massive concrete structures each weighs approximately 95,000 pounds – these pieces made it over the historical Conn Creek bridge on the property (the original bridge foundations are still in place from 1881); note the 90,000 pound weight limit sign which is now posted.
 Because the vineyards surround the winery they are able to bring freshly picked grapes in for production usually within a short time after they are harvested.
 All their red grapes are hand sorted and then de-stemmed and are always fermented in small tanks.

-Winemaker Jim Duane has a plethora of international wine making experience – locally he has worked at Robert Mondavi Winery and at Stag’s Leap Wine Cellars.
+Founding winemaker was Gary Galleron.
+Current winemaker Jim Duane has a plethora of international wine making experience – locally he has worked at Robert Mondavi Winery and at Stag’s Leap Wine Cellars.
 He has been winemaker at Seavey since the 2011 vintage and also runs the popular Inside Winemaking podcast.
-Noted consulting winemaker Philippe Melka has helped oversee ever vintage at Seavey since 1995 (one of his two initial wine-making jobs in the Napa Valley was at Seavey – along with Lail Vineyards).
+Noted consulting winemaker Philippe Melka has helped oversee every vintage at Seavey since 1995 (one of his two initial wine-making jobs in the Napa Valley was at Seavey – along with Lail Vineyards).

 As of the time of our latest update to this review, Seavey focuses on all estate grown fruit including two Cabernet Sauvignons, a Merlot and a very limited production Chardonnay (often in the 200-250 case range.
 They used to grow about 15 acres of chardonnay; this has been whittled down to about 1 acre – growing in the coolest part of the property.